-If you assume an average private wealth manager can actively support 100 client portfolios, and she charges an annual fee of 1% of assets under management, then she needs to attract almost $1 million per client just to break even on her compensation ($900k/(100 *1%)).
+If you assume an average private wealth manager can actively support 100 client portfolios, and she charges an annual fee of 1% of assets under management, then she needs to attract $1 million per client just to break even on her compensation ($900k/(100 *1%)).
 Add in support staff and corporate overhead, and the breakeven grows to at least $1.5 million per account.
-Most businesses need to earn a 50% gross margin to take selling and market costs into account; private wealth managers are no different.
+Most businesses need to earn a 50% gross margin to take selling and marketing costs into account; private wealth managers are no different.
 That means they need at least $3 million to achieve their business model.
 Now you can understand how the better-paid private wealth managers, like the ones you might find at Goldman Sachs, Morgan Stanley and JPMorgan Chase, might require $10 million account minimums.

 Private wealth managers will help you develop a financial plan for yourself and your family, figuring out what your financial goals should be and the steps you will need to take to achieve them.
 Then, they will invest your funds in a way that aligns with your investment horizon and risk tolerance.
 If they care about you more than their bottom line, they will use low cost index funds as their main investment vehicles.
 Since portfolios need occasional maintenance, it will be rebalanced as it diverges from your original asset allocation.
 Private wealth managers will be mindful of minimizing your tax bill, using well-understood techniques such as tax-loss harvesting to keep it as low as possible (although they can usually only do it once a year, at year end).
 And they can arrange very-low-interest personal loans, using your invested funds as collateral.